Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Methodology

 \subsection{Semantic-structural Co-encoder}

-As mentioned in the Introduction, existing TGNNs solely account for structural information during encoding, overlooking the necessary consideration of dynamic semantic insights and the reinforcement between both modalities.
+As mentioned in the Introduction, existing TGNNs solely account for structural dynamics, overlooking the necessary consideration of semantic dynamics and the reinforcement between these two modalities.
 To address this issue, our Semantic-structural Co-encoder performs iterative integration of semantics and structures at the layer level.
-Each layer of the proposed Co-encoder comprises three types of encoding components: (i) a semantic layer that encodes the text semantics from LLM-generated summaries to produce semantic representations; (ii) a structural layer that encodes the graph structures from neighborhood information to capture structural representations; and (iii) a cross-modal mixer that facilitates transformation between these two unimodal representations to cheer their mutual reinforcement.
+Each layer of the proposed Co-encoder comprises three types of encoding components: (i) \textit{the semantic layer} that encodes the text semantics from LLM-generated summaries to produce semantic representations; (ii) \textit{the structural layer} that encodes the graph structures from neighborhood information to capture structural representations; and (iii) \textit{the cross-modal mixer} that facilitates transformation between these two unimodal representations to cheer their mutual reinforcement.
 We will discuss them in detail below.

-\textbf{Semantic Layer.} We implement the semantic layer using a Transformer encoder \cite{transformer} due to its strong alignment with textual modality and its widespread usage in semantic modeling.
-It can take any form as long as efficient.
+\textbf{Semantic Layer.}~ To better incorporate the semantic modality, we implement our semantic layer using a Transformer encoder \cite{transformer} due to its widespread usage in textual modeling.
+From the ablation results in Tab.~\ref{tab:link_prediction_ablation}, such a design effectively harnesses the full potential of text semantics for TTAG modeling, demonstrating clear advantages over purely structural encoding mechanisms.

 We first prepare the inputs for the semantic layer.
 For node $u$ at time $t$, the inputs of the semantic layer are the corresponding LLM-generated summaries before $t$ from our Extractor.
-We represent them as $\hat{\mathcal{D}}_u(t) = \left\{\hat{d}_u(t_{k}) | t_k < t\right\}$, where $t_1 \le \dots \le t_k$.
+We represent them as $\hat{\mathcal{D}}_u(t) = \{\hat{d}_u(t_{k}) \ | \ t_k < t\}$, where $t_1 \le \dots \le t_k$.
 We then use a pre-trained LM, such as MiniLM \cite{minilm}, to embed the texts into the $d$-dimensional semantic features, which is depicted as $\hat{\mathbf{s}}_u(t_k) = \texttt{LM}\left(\hat{d}_u(t_k)\right) \in \mathbb{R}^d$.
 To capture the temporal differences, we subsequently concatenate time information into these semantic features as follows: